 - Whether the content is advertised to children.

-Just because your content may include some of these factors does not automatically mean it’s made for kids.
+- Just because your content may include some of these factors does not automatically mean it’s made for kids.
 You should carefully consider who you’re trying to reach with your videos as you evaluate your content and the factors above.
-See below for more information on content that is not made for kids.

 General audience content